Each year Cementir identify sustainability topics that are relevant to the Group and its stakeholders.

 Business performance and consolidation

-Competitive behaviour
+Competitive behaviour and business ethics

 Regulation